 Add code manually

-Add code using Codex
+Add code using Code Copilot

 When you are done adding the code, you can compile it to ensure there are no errors.
 To do so, click Compile Code button.
-If everything is ok, you'll see the No Errors! button, otherwise, you'll see the Has Errors button (click on it to see errors).
+If everything is OK, you'll see the No Errors! button, otherwise, you'll see the Has Errors button (click on it to see errors).